 The topsoil is the upper layer of native soil found in any environment.
 It contains the highest amounts of micro-organisms and organic matter and is usually between two and eight inches in depth.
 However, the depth and the organic matter amounts can vary from place to place.

-Topsoil is largely made up of four different elements.
-These are water, air, minerals and organic matter.
-The exact amounts of each varies according to the type of natural plants, the moisture content and several other key environmental factors.
-That’s why most gardeners check the type and consistency of topsoil before planting.
+Topsoil is largely made up of four different elements, namely water, air, minerals and organic matter.
+The exact amounts of each varies according to the type of plants, moisture content and several other key environmental factors.
+This is why most gardeners check the type and consistency of their topsoil before planting.

-It is possible to improve the quality, depth and type of topsoil by buying it from outside and using it in your garden.
+You can improve the quality and depth of soil by buying topsoil from a specialist for use in your garden.
 Here at Springbridge, we sell topsoil in various forms to help you improve your garden or growing space.
-We sell topsoil in large bags consisting of screened economy topsoil, multi-purpose blended soils and fine loam topsoil.
+Large bags of topsoil are available consisting of screened economy topsoil, multi-purpose blended soils and fine loam topsoil.
 Prices start from £64.99.

 As well as topsoil bulk bags, we also stock smaller quantities and can arrange loose load deliveries.

 After you buy topsoil to improve your growing space, you can consider adding mulches which have a number of benefits.
 Bark and other mulches protect all kinds of topsoils from extreme conditions.
 They help plants thrive even if there is too much heat or cold, as well as water excesses or shortages.